negrinho/deep_architect/docs/source/tutorials/logging_and_visualization.rst

 Logging and visualization
 -------------------------

-Logging and visualization are important aspects of an architecture search workflow.
 Architecture search provides tremendous opportunity to create insightful visualizations based on architecture search results.

 The logging functionality in DeepArchitect allows us to create a folder for a search experiment.
 This search log folder contains a folder for each evaluation done during search.
 Each evaluation folder contains a fixed component and a component that is specified by the user.
-The fixed component contains a file with the hyperparameters values that define the architecture in the search space that is being considered in the search experiment and a file with the results obtained for that architecture.
+The fixed component contains a JSON file with the hyperparameters values that define the architecture and a JSON file with the results obtained for that architecture.
+The user component allows the user to store additional information for each architecture, e.g., model parameters or example predictions.
+The logging functionality makes it convenient to manage this folder structure.
+The log folder for the whole search experiment keeps user information at the search level, e.g., searcher checkpoints.
-Both of these files are represented as JSON files in disk.
-The user component allows the user to store any information that may be of interest for each particular architecture, e.g., parameters for the evaluated model or model predictions on examples of the validation set.
-The logging functionality makes it convenient to manage this folder structure with a single subfolder per evaluation.
-The log folder for the whole search experiment keeps user information at the search level.
-For example, if we want to keep checkpoints on the searcher as the search progresses.

-We point the reader to
-`examples/mnist_with_logging <https://github.com/negrinho/darch/blob/master/examples/mnist_with_logging/main.py>`__
-for an example use of logging, and to `deep_architect/search_logging.py <https://github.com/negrinho/darch/blob/master/deep_architect/search_logging.py>`__ for the API definitions.
+We point the reader to `examples/mnist_with_logging <https://github.com/negrinho/darch/blob/master/examples/mnist_with_logging/main.py>`__ for an example use of logging, and to `deep_architect/search_logging.py <https://github.com/negrinho/darch/blob/master/deep_architect/search_logging.py>`__ for the API definitions.
-We recommend the reader to go through these references to get a better grasp of the logging functionality.

 Starting Keras example to adapt for logging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let us start with a Keras MNIST example (copied from the Keras website), and adapt to get a DeepArchitect example using the logging functionality.

 .. code:: python